auth0/docs/articles/integrations/aws-api-gateway/index.md

 ## Securing your AWS API Gateway APIs
 Now that we got the basics of our API running, now to the fun stuff.
 AWS API Gateway provides a two different methods to secure your APIs - API keys, and IAM.
 Using API keys a secret shared out of band and long-lived secret that is typically appropriate for a service to service interaction as illustrated.
 Putting a long lived secret on a client is a bit riskier since clients are easier to compromise.
 Also creating a framework to issue and manage api keys to clients requires implementing in a secure way may also be challenging.

+![](/media/articles/integrations/aws-api-gateway/aws-api-gateway-key.png)

 For our scenario we want to build a serverless single page application, so ideally we can rely upon federating identity with other identity sources as a means to determine the users we’ll allow access.
 You can achieve this using a combination of the API gateway IAM integration and IAM’s identity federation.
 The following diagram illustrates an example flow using a SAML based identity provider:

-![](/media/articles/integrations/aws-api-gateway/aws-api-gateway-key.png)
+TODO: INSERT IMAGE FOR FEDERATED

-We’ll show how to achieve this with one AWS partner, Auth0, that offers a managed service for developers to integrate federation into their solutions.
+We’ll show how to achieve this using Auth0 delegation with AWS and an alternative using identity tokens.

 ### Configuring IAM and Auth0 for SAML integration and the API Gateway
 The IAM integration with SAML lets the identity provider specify the IAM role to assume for a user.
 This model is powerful since the identity provider can provide different levels of access, for example based upon group membership for a user like an administrator, or based on the authentication source, or give internal users higher privileges than social users.
 Initially we are just going to setup a single role.
 To see how to configure Auth0 with SAML do the following: